-My dad was rejected by the U.S. Army after Pearl Harbor in 1941 because he waslacklandcap2 31 years old and had a heart murmur.
+My dad was rejected by the U.S. Army after Pearl Harbor in 1941 because he was 31 years old and had a heart murmur.
 His father and his father’s father, and so on, all the way back to Switzerland, were non-violent protestants/German Baptist/Amish/Dunkards.

 I enlisted in the U.S. Air Force on Sept.
 22, 1965 and spent just 41 days in uniform before I received a medical discharge for allergies.